Holistic approach to earproblems.

 Does your dog have itchy, gunky, smelly or even painful ears that just don’t seem to get better?

 If you answered yes, you’re not alone.
-And like other dog owners, you’re probably frustrated by how hard it can be to get rid of chronic ear issues once and for all.
+It can be very hard and frustrating to get rid of chronic ear issues once and for all.

 Holistic view of ear issues

 The first step in holistic treatment for your dog’s ear issues is to identify the possible sources of the problem.

 Many dogs today have been inundated with too many vaccinations, drugs, pesticides and other chemicals, and the body tries to get rid of them through the bowels, the urinary tract and through the skin and the ears.